 Press the Live IVUS button, or the Pullback button, on the MakotoTM Controller to acquire additional data.
 The previous scan will be saved and a new active scan will appear.

-NOTE: If Remote Control features are enabled, then Live IVUS or Automated Pullback imaging can be initiated by touching the associated icons, or the monitor.
+NOTE: If Remote Control features are enabled, then Live IVUS or associated icons, or the monitor.
 See Section 13.8.7 Enable Remote Control to enable the features.